In the shadow of the Giant

 On the first weekend of March, cross-country skiers come for the Sleeping Giant Loppet.

 Hiking: Bring mosquito repellent and hiking boots for walking on the rocky and root-choked trails.

-You'll get only a rudimentary trail map with the visitor guide; the Friends of Sleeping Giant sell a much more useful map for $10.45.
+You'll get only a rudimentary trail map with the visitor guide; the Friends of Sleeping Giant sell a much more useful map.